pambonian/quiz-completed/README.md

 {% endblock content %}
 ```

 Part 3.
-Write the Django view that would process someone enolling or unenolling based on the checkbox.
+Write the Django view that would process someone enrolling or unenrolling based on the checkbox.
 ```

 ```